eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 `sieveGet` permission is checked, if such a script is requested.
 The `sieveManage` permission is checked for other actions needed by the widget (like getting a list of all logins).

+#### Blacklist

+There is a global blacklist of ip addresses that is consulted on any connect.
+If the remote address is found in the blacklist, the connection is denied.
+The blacklist can be managed via MBean and web interface.
+The list is saved in the local mail database.

+There are two permissions that allow for showing the blacklist and for modifying it:

+    val showBlacklist = "james:blacklist:view"
+    val modifyBlacklist = "james:blacklist:modify"

+The `modify` permission is for both, adding and removing items.

 ### Statistics